CompuTec/computec-docs/docs/processforce/processforce-plugins/mo-wizard/overview.md

 Below are the steps to install the MOWizard Plugin for SAP Business One:

 1. Get the installation done.
-2. Follow the detailed instructions to install the plugin on your SAP Business One system [here](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process)
+2. Follow the detailed instructions to install the plugin on your SAP Business One system descibed in [this guide](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process)

 3. Once installed, go to the SAP Business One Launchpad and select the MOWizard plugin to begin using it.